ibm-cloud-docs/BlockStorage/managing-block-storage.md

 {: support}
 {: cli}

-If you want to stop the access from a host to a particular storage LUN, you can revoke the access.
-Upon revoking access, the host connection is dropped from the LUN.
-The operating system and applications on that host can't communicate with the LUN anymore.
+If you want to stop the access from a host to a particular storage volume, you can revoke the access.
+Upon revoking access, the host connection is dropped from the volume.
+The operating system and applications on that host can't communicate with the volume anymore.

-To avoid host side issues, unmount the storage LUN from your operating system before you revoke the access to avoid missing drives or data corruption.
+To avoid host side issues, unmount the storage volume from your operating system before you revoke the access to avoid missing drives or data corruption.
 {: important}

 ### Revoking access from the IBMCLOUD CLI